 - self-harm and/or suicidal thoughts.

 Childhood abuse can also have an impact on your physical health and can show itself in many ways.

 Support for victims of childhood abuse

 Opening up about childhood abuse can be incredibly difficult.
-You may have kept your experience secret for years and are worried about the effect it will have on your family and other people around them.
+You may have kept your experience secret for years and are worried about the impact it will have on your family.

 Many survivors find that talking to a specialist agency or independent person, such as a GP, is a first step to understanding what has happened and working out how to move forward.